-Rutland water celebrates 200th Osprey chick | ITV News
+Rutland Water celebrates 200th osprey chick | ITV News

 A breeding programme set up 25 years ago to reintroduce ospreys to England has seen its 200th chick fledge.

-Experts expect the chicks will remain in their African wintering grounds for the first couple of years, so it will not be until at least 2023 before they are likely to return.
+Experts expect the chicks to remain in their African wintering grounds for the first couple of years, so it will not be until at least 2023 before they are likely to return.

 Suffolk Wildlife Trust is now working with the Rutland Osprey Project and the Roy Dennis Wildlife Foundation to try and bring breeding osprey back to East Anglia.